jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Hence, it is very likely that extending the life of protocols and equipment with higher flexibility could provide a better environmental benefit than tightly optimizing only for today’s uses.

+### Recommendation

+The guidelines above should be considered for any new system design.

 ## Compact encoding

 This is about better encoding methods, such as using binary instead of text.

 ### Motivation

+Better encoding can obviously reduce the length of message sents.
+It remains a question mark how big overall impact this is, however.

 ### Analysis